 Unattended bots are often controlled by IT teams or driven by centers of excellence (CoEs).
 These bots run on virtual machines within servers, totally independent from a user's system.
 Despite that, they can still be monitored from a centralized server to analyze performance, identify bottlenecks, and improve operations.

 As this technology is domain- and application-agnostic, it spans hundreds of use cases in possibly every industry.
-Such use cases range from the simplest rule-based processes to the most complex that require implementation of artificial intelligence driven by machine learning algorithms.
+Such use cases range from the simplest rule-based processes to the most complex that requires the implementation of artificial intelligence-driven by machine learning algorithms.

 The most popular use of unattended RPA bots is in back-office operations, where a huge amount of data is collected from multiple sources, sorted, analyzed, and processed.
 Generic use cases such as quote-to-cash, procure-to-pay, customer onboarding, data reconciliation, and report generation are deployed across industries.
 There are also use cases specific to each industry.